A moderate to harder walking tour along ancient thoroughfares from Kyoto to the Sea of Japan coast.

 Day 3 Miyama - Tsurugaoka

 After enjoying breakfast, we start walking from accommodation along a quiet river-lined path, passing beside rice paddies and through forests.
 We also skirt fields where susuki grass and yoshi reed were once grown for use in thatching roofs.
-A short distance beyond we stroll into Kita-mura, a charmingly beautiful village composed of thatch-roofed homes.
-The villagers provide warm welcomes and we are invited into one of these impressive structures, an artisanal indigo workshop and gallery, built in 1796.
-After the owner explains his traditional craft we spend a little time viewing his exquisite work, which is displayed against a backdrop of inner thatched roof timbers, carefully tied with rice straw rope.
+A short distance beyond we stroll into Kita-mura, a charmingly beautiful village composed of thatched homes.
+The largest of these impressive structures is an artisanal indigo workshop and gallery, built in 1796.

 We continue on our way through this very picturesque village and on to a steep forest trail.
 We take this at a gentle pace but our effort is repaid with the expansive views that begin to open up to us of the surrounding mountainous countryside as we ascend along a ridge over a pass.
 We make our way down through mixed ancient forest to a burbling valley stream.
 Hereon, we pass many horse chestnut trees that, as we come to learn tomorrow, were once the source of a vital food staple.
 We soon reach our accommodation, a remote traditional inn just outside a quiet hamlet.
 Our hosts warmly welcome us, plies us with refreshment and good conversation.
 Now well used to each evening’s routine we bathe before enjoying another fine meal centred on local mountain specialties.